simulogics/airlinesim-docs/content/about-airlinesim/game-worlds/wright-game-world/_index.en.md

 1990 to 2002.

 ## Aircraft types
-We have only included start or end dates for aircraft production, if the are in the relevant 1990 to 2002 time frame.
+We have only included start or end years for aircraft production, if the are in the relevant 1990 to 2002 time frame.

 | Code | Aircraft type                               | Start      | End      |
 |------|---------------------------------------------|------------|----------|